ItsDanik/rfidisk/README.md

 ./install.sh
 ```

+>[!NOTE]
+The script tries to autodetect distro/package manager, and automatically install all dependencies.
+If it stumbles, it will hopefully tell you what went wrong so you can manually install it and run the install script again.

 Log out and back in, or reboot.
 If everything went smoothly and you see "Ready/Insert Disk" on the device's OLED screen, congratulations!

 > [!NOTE]